UK authorizes Pfizer coronavirus vaccine for emergency use

 The companies also reported no serious side effects, although vaccine recipients may experience temporary pain and flu-like reactions immediately after injections.

-But experts caution that a vaccine cleared for emergency use is still experimental, and the final testing must be completed.
+Final testing must still be completed.
 Still to be determined is whether the Pfizer-BioNTech shots protect against people spreading the coronavirus without showing symptoms.
 Another question is how long protection lasts.

 The vaccine also has been tested in only a small number of children, none younger than 12, and there’s no information on its effects in pregnant women.